Foundations Course

 Structure & Modules

-Foundations is structured around a mix of teaching input (across two blocks) and discussion in groups.
+Foundations will run in local hubs across the North East: sign up below and we’ll connect you with a hub near you!
+The course is structured around a mix of video teaching input and facilitated group discussion.
 Here is an overview of what we’ll cover:

 Term 1: